Wireless Backhaul Spectrum- Everything You Need To Know in 2025

 The E-band (71 GHz to 86 GHz) supports transmission of high-speed data (~10 Gbps) over short distances (2 km to 3 km).

 One such E-band use case example is Band and Carrier Aggregation (BCA), which is a great technique to increase the distance of point-to-point links while at the same time providing better reliability.
-Combining lower bands such as 15, 18, or 23 GHz with the E-band using dual-band antennas can enable links to cover 7 km to 10 km with capacities that can exceed 10 Gigabits per Second (Gbps).
+Combining lower bands such as 15, 18, or 23 GHz with the E-band using dual-band antennas can enable links to cover 7 km to 10 km with capacities exceeding 10 Gigabits per Second (Gbps).

 BCA configurations of this type are ideal for deployments that are geographically challenging, cover sparsely populated areas, and lack fiber (e.g., rural areas).